What is Homophobia and Homophobic Bullying?

-Transphobia describes a range of negative feelings or behaviours towards anyone who is transgender or gender diverse.
-Transphobia, and fixed ideas about gender, can affect a lot of people, including those that have transgender friends or family members.
+Transphobia describes a range of negative feelings or behaviors towards anyone who is transgender or gender diverse.
+Transphobia and fixed ideas about gender can affect people, including those that have transgender friends or family members.

-Homophobic bullying can include physical violence, threats, damage to personal belongings, social exclusion and cyber bullying.
+- Homophobic bullying can also include physical violence, threats, damage to personal belongings, social exclusion and cyber bullying.

 The practice of homophobic and transphobic bullying can be both physically and emotionally detrimental to the health and wellbeing of the victim.

 We surveyed 564 LGBTQI individuals in 2015 and our research into homophobia and transphobia show that: